Event Data Publisher in Oracle Access Governance

 messageType: IDENTITY

 All the active identities, workforce or consumers, are published as IDENTITY events to OCI Buckets and OCI streams.
 The output file contains the composite identity profile details, tagged as the globalIdentity attribute.
 It contains access profile details, including core and custom attributes.
 A composite identity profile in Oracle Access Governance is built up using attributes from one or more orchestrated systems.
-For example, jobCode of an identity may be ingested from PeopleSoft and identity profile details, such as firstName, lastName from Oracle Fusion Cloud Applications.
+For example, jobCode of an identity may be ingested from and identity profile details, such as firstName, lastName from Oracle Fusion Cloud Applications.
 Oracle Access Governance uses attributes listed in globalIdentity as a source of truth to perform various governance and provisioning operations.

 Scope: OCI IAM Groups

-messageType: GROUP
+messageType: OCI_GROUP

-All the available OCI IAM group ingested into Oracle Access Governance will be published as GROUP events.
 The output file contains OCI identifiers, such as domain id, compartment id, identity collection name, description, identity collections with an array of identities included in an identity collection.
 Update and Create operations share the same schema.
 However, when a new identity collection is created, you'll not receive any identities in remove attribute.
-For schema reference and attribute details, see Identity Collection Reference Schema and Samples.
+For schema reference and attribute details, see Group Reference Schema and Samples .

 Scope: OCI Policies

-messageType: TARGET_ACCESS_POLICY_STATEMENT
+messageType: CLOUD_POLICY

-All the available OCI policies ingested into Oracle Access Governance will be published as TARGET_ACCESS_POLICY_STATEMENT events.
+All the available OCI policies ingested into Oracle Access Governance will be published as CLOUD_POLICY events.
 For an OCI policy, the output file contains OCI identifiers, such as domain id, compartment id, policy name, description.
 It contains policy details, including the subject to whom the access is granted, access type and scope of access granted.
-For schema reference and attribute details, see Policies Reference Schema and Sample.
+For schema reference and attribute details, see Cloud Policies Reference Schema and Sample.

 Resource